Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Key Takeaways

-• Planning systems are designed for predictability, but logistics today is defined by volatility.
+• Planning systems are designed for predictability, but logistics today is defined by volatility, disruption, and constant change.

-• The real competitive advantage is shifting from planning accuracy to execution speed.
+• The competitive advantage is shifting from planning accuracy to execution speed—79% of supply chain leaders agree.

 • Static routing and allocation models break under real-world conditions like delays, demand spikes, and carrier constraints.

-• Real-time execution layers continuously decide, adjust, and act based on live data.
+• Real-time execution layers continuously sense, decide, and act based on live data—not yesterday’s forecast.

-• The future of logistics belongs to systems that can both decide and execute—not just recommend.
+• The future of logistics belongs to systems that can both decide and execute autonomously within defined constraints.

 The Core Shift: From Planning to Execution